 - Have a look at the reduced section to see if there’s anything on your shopping list that you will be using immediately, this can be a quick way to save a few euro on your shopping bill and you’re also preventing food waste.

-- Check the dates on fresh goods you’re buying so that you don’t find yourself throwing away food because it is out of date.
+- Check the dates on fresh goods you’re buying so that you don’t find yourself throwing away food because it has expired.

-Date rotate your fridge or your meal plan, making sure that shorter life food is kept to the front so that it is used sooner.
+Date rotate your fridge or your meal plan, ensuring that shorter-life food is kept to the front so that it is used sooner.

 Have you got a tip or shopping hack that you’d like to share?
 Perhaps you have a question that we haven’t covered here?
 We’d love to hear from you, so be sure to follow us on social media, share your ideas or send us your questions.